AvijitBag07/simpleIntrinsics/guided_simpleAtomicIntrinsics_SYCLMigration/README.md

 | Time to complete       | 15 minutes
 | Category               | Concepts and Functionality

->**Note**: This sample is migrated from NVIDIA CUDA sample.
-See the [concurrentKernels](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/0_Introduction/concurrentKernels) sample in the NVIDIA/cuda-samples GitHub.
+>**Note**: This sample is migrated from the NVIDIA CUDA sample.
+See the [SimpleAtomicIntrinsics](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/0_Introduction/simpleAtomicIntrinsics) sample in the NVIDIA/cuda-samples GitHub.

 ## Purpose

-The `Concurrent Kernels` sample shows the execution of multiple kernels on the device at the same time.
+The `Simple Atomic Intrinsics` sample shows the execution of multiple atomic intrinsic functions on the device.

 > **Note**: The sample used the open-source SYCLomatic tool that assists developers in porting CUDA code to SYCL code.
 To finish the process, you must complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
-You can also use the Intel® DPC++ Compatibility Tool available to augment Base Toolkit.
+You can also use the Intel® DPC++ Compatibility Tool available to augment the Base Toolkit.

 This sample contains two versions of the code in the following folders:

 | Folder Name          | Description
 |:---                  |:---
-|`01_dpct_output`      | Contains output of SYCLomatic Tool used to migrate SYCL-compliant code from CUDA code.
-This SYCL code has some unmigrated code that has to be manually fixed to get full functionality.
-(The code does not functionally work as supplied.)
+|`01_dpct_output`      | Contains the output of SYCLomatic Tool used to migrate SYCL-compliant code from CUDA code.
-|`02_sycl_migrated`    | Contains manually migrated SYCL code from CUDA code.
+|`02_sycl_migrated`    | Contains migrated and cleaned-up SYCL code from CUDA code.

-## CUDA source code evaluation
-The `Concurrent Kernels` sample demonstrates the use of SYCL queues for concurrent execution of several kernels on GPU devices.
-It is implemented using SYCL to achieve parallel execution of kernels to a GPU or CPU and further demonstrates how to optimize and improve processing time.

 ## Prerequisites

 | Optimized for         | Description
 |:---                   |:---
-| OS                    | Ubuntu* 20.04
+| OS                    | Ubuntu* 22.04
 | Hardware              | Intel® Gen9 <br>Intel® Gen11 <br>Intel® Xeon CPU <br>Intel® Data Center GPU Max <br> Nvidia Tesla P100 <br> Nvidia A100 <br> Nvidia H100
-| Software              | SYCLomatic (Tag - 20230720) <br> Intel® oneAPI Base Toolkit (Base Kit) version 2023.2.1 <br> oneAPI for NVIDIA GPU plugin from Codeplay (to run SYCL™ applications on NVIDIA® GPUs)
+| Software              | SYCLomatic (Tag - 20230720) <br> Intel® oneAPI Base Toolkit (Base Kit) version 2024.0 <br> oneAPI for NVIDIA GPU plugin(version 2024.0) from Codeplay (to run SYCL™ applications on NVIDIA® GPUs)

 For more information on how to install Syclomatic Tool & DPC++ CUDA® plugin, visit [Migrate from CUDA* to C++ with SYCL*](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html#gs.v354cy) .<br>
 How to run SYCL™ applications on NVIDIA® GPUs, refer to